pivotal/blog/content/post/agile-and-program-logic.md

 I don't want to describe and evangelise some TDD theory that no-one practices -- I want to describe what I actually do every day.
 If you don't currently do these things and you want to give them a try, that's awesome.
-But in the context of this post it's more important to describe to my old collegues what sort of process their tools are going to need to slot in to if they want me to use them.
+But in the context of this post it's more important to describe to my old colleagues what sort of process their tools are going to need to slot in to if they want me to use them.